Beaches in the Andamans

 Distance from Havelock to Neil

-Neil Island is located 18 Km from Havelock Island and takes about an hour to reach.
-You can book the tickets online or tickets are also available on the port as well.
-When we traveled from Havelock to Neil, the ferry was mostly empty.
+Neil Island is located 37 km from Havelock Island and takes about an hour to reach.
+You can book the tickets online or once you reach the port.
+When we travelled from Havelock to Neil, the ferry was mostly empty.

 The ferry and cruise from Havelock to Neil

-We took Makruzz just like from Port Blair to Havelock.
-Some of the other ferries/cruise operating between the two islands are – Sea Link Cruise, Green Ocean, Express Bhagya, ITT Majestic.
+We went for Makruzz again.
+Some of the other ferries/cruises operating between the two islands are – Sea Link Cruise, Green Ocean, Express Bhagya, and ITT Majestic.

 Timings